Cray-HPE/docs-csm/troubleshooting/known_issues/parry_peak_console_boot_errors.md

    touch /tmp/complete
    ```

-1. Once the image is finished customization and has been bundled and uploaded to s3, create or copy a bos template that references the new image id and etag.
+1. Once the image is finished customization and has been bundled and uploaded to `s3`, create or copy a BOS template that references the new image id and `etag`.
 Once this is complete, Parry Peak hardware should
-successfully boot with the given created bos template.
+successfully boot with the given created BOS template.